Titanic (1997 film): Filming

-Other times on the set were not as smooth.
-The shoot was an arduous experience that "cemented Cameron's formidable reputation as 'the scariest man in Hollywood'.
-He became known as an uncompromising, hard-charging perfectionist" and a "300-decibel screamer, a modern-day Captain Bligh with a megaphone and walkie-talkie, swooping down into people's faces on a 162ft crane".
-Winslet chipped a bone in her elbow during filming and had been worried that she would drown in the 17m-gallon water tank in which the ship was to be sunk.
-"There were times when I was genuinely frightened of him.
-Jim has a temper like you wouldn't believe," she said. "'God damn it!' he would yell at some poor crew member, 'that's exactly what I didn't want!'"
-Her co-star, Bill Paxton, was familiar with Cameron's work ethic from his earlier experience with him.
-"There were a lot of people on the set.
-Jim is not one of those guys who has the time to win hearts and minds," he said.
-The crew felt Cameron had an evil alter ego and so nicknamed him "Mij" (Jim spelled backwards).
-In response to the criticism, Cameron stated, "Film-making is war.
+The shoot was an arduous experience that "cemented Cameron's formidable reputation as 'the scariest man in Hollywood".
+He became known as an "uncompromising, hard-charging perfectionist" and a "300-decibel screamer, a modern-day Captain Bligh with a megaphone and walkie-talkie, swooping down into people's faces on a 162ft crane".
+Winslet chipped a bone in her elbow during filming and worried that she would drown in the 17m-gallon water tank in which the ship would sink.
+She said she was sometimes afraid of Cameron's temper and that he would shout angrily at crew members.
+Bill Paxton was familiar with Cameron's work ethic from his earlier experience, and said: "There were a lot of people on the set.
+Jim is not one of those guys who has the time to win hearts and minds."
+The crew felt Cameron had an evil alter ego and nicknamed him "Mij" (Jim spelled backwards).
+In response to the criticism, Cameron said, "Film-making is war.
 A great battle between business and aesthetics."
+More than 800 crew members worked on the film.

-On August 9, 1996, during the Akademik Mstislav Keldysh shoot in Canada, an unknown person, likely a crew member, put the dissociative drug PCP into the soup that Cameron and various others ate one night in Dartmouth, Nova Scotia.
-It sent more than 50 people to the hospital, including Paxton.
-"There were people just rolling around, completely out of it.
-Some of them said they were seeing streaks and psychedelics," said actor Lewis Abernathy.
-Cameron managed to vomit before the drug took a full hold.
+On August 9, 1996, during the Akademik Mstislav Keldysh shoot in Canada, an unknown person, suspected to be a crew member, put the dissociative drug PCP into the soup that Cameron and various others ate one night in Dartmouth, Nova Scotia.
+It sent more than 50 people to the hospital.
+Paxton and Cameron ate the soup and went to the hospital but Paxton left, saying it was "bedlam".
+The actor Lewis Abernathy said "there were people just rolling around, completely out of it.
+Some of them said they were seeing streaks and psychedelics."
+Cameron vomited before the drug took a full hold.
 Abernathy was shocked at the way he looked.
 "One eye was completely red, like the Terminator eye.
 A pupil, no iris, beet red.
 The other eye looked like he'd been sniffing glue since he was four."
 The Nova Scotia Department of Health confirmed that the soup had contained PCP on August 27, and the Halifax Regional Police Service announced a criminal investigation the next day.
 The investigation was closed in February 1999.
 The person behind the poisoning was never caught.